Table of Contents

 Free Tour offer various free walking tours of Budapest including an introduction to the city and a Buda Castle tour.
 They operate on tips so be sure to give one if you enjoyed yourself or learnt something new.

 To head inside Hungary’s most iconic building, be sure to book a few days in advance.
 Inside, you’ll view the Hungarian crown jewels and explore the maze of chambers and staircases while learning about the building’s history from a guide.
 Book your tour here.

 Alternatively, visit Parliament from the outside and snap some photos.
 You also get fantastic views from the other side of the Danube (pictured above) but we’ll save this side of Budapest for tomorrow!

 Nearby Parliament, you’ll find this memorial.
 A collection of metal shoes sit on the banks, remembering those who were shot and murdered there during World War II.

-The Arrow Cross militiamen were a fascist party who overtook the government in the mid 20th century, killing thousands and forcing countless Jews into concentration camps.
+The Arrow Cross militiamen were a fascist party that overtook the government in the mid-20th century, killing thousands and forcing countless Jews into concentration camps.

 While the whole period was an atrocity, this specific memorial commemorates the 3,500 people killed on these banks and lost to the Danube, 800 of whom were Jews.